Have you been able to get a second chance checking account at Chase Bank?

 If Chase Bank at 1201 W Main St does not have Second Chance Checking, you can try checking out other banks in Lewisville.

-Getting your own bank account straight into the negative and then not being able to pay it back is nothing a person should have to go through.
-Having stacking fees from Non Sufficient Funds fees, it could be difficult to pay the cash back.
+Getting your checking account directly into the negative and then not paying it back is nothing somebody should have to experience.
+Due to stacking fees from Non Sufficient Funds charges, it might be difficult to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When you may have financial issues with some other banks, they put your name on a list called chexsystems.
+When you've financial issues with different banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes banks may just take off a couple capabilities to help make certain your account doesn't go into the negative once again.
-Once you get a fresh start with a second chance checking account, make sure that you watch it very closely.
+You will get a second chance checking account, and sometimes the banks will just take away a few capabilities to help make certain your bank account does not go into the negative once again.
+Whenever you get a new start with a checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-Next thing you realize, the person eventually cashed the check so you will have 4 fees that put your bank account in the negative.
-That would be 4 NSF service fees.
-So together with your second chance bank account, you need to be sure to retain an eagle eye on all expenditures.
-You will not only build trust with the new bank, but you will get better at controlling your money.
+Next thing you realize, the man or women eventually cashed your check so you will have 4 charges that put your bank account in the negative.
+That would be 4 NSF fees.
+So with your second chance bank account, you have to make sure you retain an eagle eye on all expenditures.
+You won't just build faith along with your new bank, but you can get better at managing your hard earned dollars.